Truewarlock/-SDA-PROJECT--CHATBOT-FOR-FACEBOOK/README.md

 Made in JavaScript Node.

 This project was made for "Data structures and algorithms" at Computer science & Engineering University(Year 2, Sem 1) as a mandatory project.

+The project is an expansion of the base model provided by Facebook.